yutannihilation/string2path/cran-comments.md

-This release is a maintenance release to fix a build error on ARM Linux.
+This is a maintenance release to comply with the CRAN repository policy about reporting the version of rustc.